 Although there are many definitions of clinical trials, they are generally considered to be biomedical or health-related research studies in human beings that follow a pre-defined protocol.

 A protocol is a study plan on which all clinical trials are based.
 The plan is carefully designed to safeguard the health of the participants as well as answer specific research questions.
 A protocol describes what types of people may participate in the trial; the schedule of tests, procedures, medications, and dosages; and the length of the study.
-While in a clinical trial, participants following a protocol are seen regularly by the research staff to monitor their health and to determine the safety and effectiveness of their treatment. [ back to questions ]
+While in a clinical trial, participants following a protocol are seen regularly by the research staff to monitor their health and to determine the safety and effectiveness of their treatment.

 Participants in clinical trials can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.

 All clinical trials have guidelines about who can participate.
 Before joining a clinical trial, a participant must qualify for the study.
 It is important to note that inclusion and exclusion criteria are not used to reject people personally.
-The criteria help ensure that researchers will be able to answer the questions they plan to study. [ back to questions ]
+The criteria help ensure that researchers will be able to answer the questions they plan to study.

 The clinical trial process depends on the kind of trial being conducted.
 The clinical trial team includes doctors and nurses or technicians who check the health of the participant at the beginning of the trial, give specific instructions for participating in the trial, and monitor the participant carefully during the trial.

 Informed consent is the process of learning the key facts about a clinical trial before deciding whether or not to participate.
 It is also a continuing process throughout the study to provide information for participants.
 To help someone decide whether or not to participate, the study team members involved in the trial explain the details of the study to the participant and provide an informed consent document that includes details about the study, such as its purpose, duration, required procedures, and key contacts.
 Risks and potential benefits are explained in the informed consent document.
 The participant then decides whether or not to sign the document.
-Informed consent is not a contract, and the participant may withdraw from the trial at any time. [ back to questions ]
+Informed consent is not a contract, and the participant may withdraw from the trial at any time.

 The ethical and legal codes that govern medical practice also apply to clinical trials.
 In addition, most clinical research is federally regulated with built in safeguards to protect the participants.
 The trial follows a carefully controlled protocol, a study plan which details what researchers will do in the study.
 As a clinical trial progresses, researchers report the results of the trial at scientific meetings, to medical journals, and to various government agencies.
 Individual participants’ names will remain secret and will not be mentioned in these reports.

 A committee of physicians, statisticians, researchers, community advocates, and others that ensures that a clinical trial is ethical and that the rights of study participants are protected.
-All clinical trials in the U.S. must be approved by an IRB before they begin. [ back to questions ]
+All clinical trials in the U.S. must be approved by an IRB before they begin.

 Yes.
 A participant can leave a clinical trial, at any time.
 When withdrawing from the trial, the participant should let the research team know about it, and the reasons for leaving the study.

 A placebo is an inactive pill, liquid, or powder that has no treatment value.
-In clinical trials, experimental treatments are often compared with placebos to assess the experimental treatment's effectiveness. [ back to questions ]
+In clinical trials, experimental treatments are often compared with placebos to assess the experimental treatment’s effectiveness.

 A control is the standard by which experimental observations are evaluated.
 In many clinical trials, one group of patients will be given an experimental drug or treatment, while the control group is given either a standard treatment for the illness or a placebo.